munificent/magpie/doc/site/markdown/records.md

 ^title Records

 Sometimes you need a little bundle of values where only a single one is expected.
 Maybe you want a division method that returns both the dividend *and* the remainder.
 To support this and much much more, as we'll see, Magpie has *records*.
-Records are anonymous composite objects.
+Records are anonymous, immutable composite objects.

 Two little bits of syntax are used for them: fields and commas.